 To completely withdraw due to military activation, immediately contact Veterans Services in the Pat Tillman Veterans Center.
-For the Tempe campus, call 480.965.7723; for the West campus call 602.543.8220, to determine whether the call to active duty qualifies for the "Military Activation" policy.
+For all campuses, call 480.965.7723 to determine whether the call to active duty qualifies for the "Military Activation" policy.
 For example, students reporting to "boot camp" or required training may not qualify for this policy.
 Students who qualify will receive some regulatory relief in the recalculation of financial aid and the calculation of tuition and fee charges.
 Students are also given options regarding their academic records, e.g., complete withdrawal, incomplete grades, etc.